aldefouw/redcap_cypress/README.md

 3. **Consistency** - automated tests run the same way, each and every time
 ---

-**Automated tests leverage what computers are good at to eliminate the problems of time, tediousness, and consistency associated with manual testing.**
+*Automated tests leverage what computers are good at to eliminate the problems of time, tediousness, and consistency associated with manual testing.*

-Still, there's on way around it:
+**Even so, it's not worth hiding this:**

 Automated testing is going to take some time up front to configure.

 There's also some time sunk into the development of writing the tests themselves.

-But the upfront cost is worth the payoff!
+**But the upfront cost is worth the payoff.**

 ## Why Cypress?
 **This template uses the Cypress framework**, a library which allows non-environment-dependent testing.